-- Indicative level project cost estimates (IE) for Interconnection Facilities were developed by PSCo Engineering.
-No level of accuracy is specified for IE's. - Estimates are based on 2016 and similar type projects. - AFUDC has been excluded. - Labor is estimated for straight time only no overtime included. - Lead times for materials were considered for the schedule. - The Customer's Generation Facility is not in PSCo's retail service territory.
-Therefore, no costs for retail load (distribution) facilities and metering required for station service are included in these estimates. - Assuming the substation land acquisition (40 acres) planned for Xcel's project will be sufficient for this project substation expansion and build-out.
-No additional land required. - Assuming a 3-breaker ring installation with required relaying, interconnection and communications facilities. - PSCo (or our Contractor) crews will perform all construction, wiring, testing and commissioning for PSCo owned and maintained facilities. - Assuming a CPCN will be required.
-The estimated time frame for regulatory activities (CPCN) and to site, design, procure and construct the interconnection and network delivery facilities (entire Project) is approximately 36 months after authorization to proceed has been obtained. - The Customer will be required to design, procure, install, own, operate and maintain a Load Frequency/Automated Generation Control (LF/AGC) RTU at their Customer Substation.
-PSCo / Xcel will need indications, readings and data from the LFAGC RTU. - Customer will string OPGW fiber into substation (Rush Creek II) as part of the transmission line construction scope. - Breaker duty study determined that no breaker replacements are needed in neighboring substations.
+- Indicative level project cost estimates (IE's) for Interconnection Facilities were developed by PSCo Engineering.
+No level of accuracy is specified for IE's. - Estimates are based on 2017 and similar type projects. - AFUDC has been excluded. - Labor is estimated for straight time only no overtime included. - Lead times for materials were considered for the schedule. - The Customer's Generation Facility is not in PSCo's retail service territory.
+Therefore, no costs for retail load (distribution) facilities and metering required for station service are included in these estimates. - The substation land acquisition (40 acres) planned for Xcel's Pronghorn project will be sufficient for this project substation expansion and build-out.
+No additional land is required. - PSCo (or our Contractor) crews will perform all construction, wiring, testing and commissioning for PSCo owned and maintained facilities. - Assuming a CPCN will not be required for the interconnection at the Pronghorn Sub. authorization to proceed has been obtained. - The Customer will be required to design, procure, install, own, operate and maintain a Load Frequency/Automated Generation Control (LF/AGC) RTU at their Customer Substation.
+PSCo / Xcel will need indications, readings and data from the LFAGC RTU. - Customer will string OPGW fiber into Pronghorn Switching Station as part of the transmission line construction scope. - No breaker replacements are needed in neighboring substations.